12 December 2025

 Monthly gas-for-voltage volumes rose from around 125 GWh early in the year to nearly 500 GWh after the blackout, at costs of €150–200/MWh.

-Chart: Gas-for-voltage volumes in Spain rose from around 125 GWh to nearly 500 GWh
+Chart: Monthly gas-for-voltage volumes rose from 125 GWh to nearly 500 GWh after the Spanish blackout

-Grid-forming batteries can inject or absorb reactive power even when idle.
+Grid-forming batteries can provide reactive power even when idle.
 From 2026, Spain will pay batteries for voltage support, reducing reliance on thermal units running purely for system strength.

 Black start: batteries restore power after a blackout